RuoxueWang-lab/Caltech101-Classification-using-cnn/README.md

 So far the CNN model has reached a 50% accuracy for this classification task.
 Trying to fine-tune the hyperparameters or redesigning the layers to reach higher accuracy.

 # Current Status
 - The CNN model has achieved 50% accuracy so far.
-We're facing over-fitting problem now.
+We're facing overfitting problem now.
 -  Work is ongoing to improve performance by:
    1. Fine-tuning hyperparameters
    2. Redesigning network layers to enhance accuracy.